Campus Recreation commitment to an Inclusive, Safe, & Welcoming Environment

 Locker Rentals are available.
 Students may rent lockers for the academic year.
 A separate rental contract is available for the summer months.
 Non-student members may also rent lockers.
 These contracts will extend to the expiration date of the membership.
 Anything left in the lockers after the expiration date will be considered abandoned and will be discarded or donated to charity.
 Rental lockers are non-refundable and non-transferable.

 Towel Service is available to members for an additional fee.
 Only one towel may be checked out at a time.
-Towels should be picked up and returned to the Equipment Checkout.
+Towels should be picked up and returned to the Pro Shop.
 Failure to return the towel to the designated collection area or losing the towel will result in a replacement fee.
 Towel Services can be purchased on a monthly basis or added to automatic membership deductions.
 Towel Services are non-refundable and non-transferable.

 Recreational equipment such as basketballs, soccer balls, and volleyballs may be borrowed by surrendering a Yates or Georgetown ID card at the Pro Shop.
 The Pro Shop also rents racquetball, squash, tennis, and table tennis racquets for a nominal fee.